sonamsamdupkhangsar/token-filter/README.md

 # jwt-spring-security
-This is a security library that will create a (Oauth2) JWT token and also provide a library api to validate it using a RSA public key.
+This is a security library that will issue Oauth2 type of JWT token and also provide a library api to validate it using a RSA public key.

-The intention is that a service like a `jwt-rest-service` will use this library to issue a JWT token.
+The intention is that a service like a [jwt-rest-service](https://github.com/sonamsamdupkhangsar/jwt-rest-service) will use this library to issue a JWT token.
-The microservice that intend to expose api will allow access and validate the user via JWT token with that public key.
+The microservice that intend to expose api will allow access and validate the user via JWT token with that public key using this library.

 ## Use case
 This library is used for securing access to a web based application by requiring all request to contain a JWT token.
 This library will inspect all request for a JWT string token.